Select Page

 Texas has surrendered the fewest number of yards in the country defensively, but its quarterback play has been well below expectations.
 Their regular season is far from over with their very first SEC road night game scheduled at Kyle field a week from Saturday.

-The other four entries, Big Ten Indiana, independent Notre Dame, ACC No. 2 Miami, and G5 Boise State, haven’t played a current Top 12 team this season.
-Indiana and Boise State haven’t played a Top 25 team from anyone’s poll.
+The other three Power 4 entries, Big Ten Indiana, Independent Notre Dame, and ACC No. 2 Miami haven’t played a current Top 12 team this season.
+In fact, Indiana hasn’t played a Top 25 team from anyone’s poll.
+Current G5 representative Boise State gave Oregon all they wanted in Eugene before losing 37-34 to the Ducks.

 The jury is still very much out on these four teams and how they’ll respond.
 I have them at 7 through 10 in the standings, just ahead of Texas and Penn State, as I wait to see more evidentiary football.